+The provider had established systems in place for the identification, assessment and review of restrictive practices.
 The provider had a policy on restrictive practices which was available for review.
 The policy outlined the process for identifying, recording, monitoring and reviewing restrictive practices.
 In addition, the policy noted that residents and/or their representatives were to be informed and consulted around restrictive practices.
+The inspector was informed that the policy was undergoing a further review at the time of inspection.

-The restrictive practices in use in the centre were reviewed by the provider's Rights Review Committee.
-The members of the Rights Review Committee (RRC) included the Director of Nursing, representative of senior management, Person in Charge, patient and service user officer and independent advocate.
-The inspector reviewed a sample of records in relation to restrictive practices in use in the centre and found that the identified restrictions were reviewed in August 2023.
-The referral form used to inform the RRC about restrictive practices within the centre was detailed and required a comprehensive rationale to why a restriction was put in place, what alternatives had been considered and how was the resident informed of the process.
+The restrictive practices in use in the centre included transport harness, lap belt, external door locks, night-checks and times of increased supervision.
+These restrictive practices were reviewed by the provider's Rights Review Committee.
+The members of the Rights Review Committee included the Director of Nursing, representative of senior management, Person in Charge, patient and service user officer and independent advocate.
+The inspector reviewed a sample of records in relation to restrictive practices in use in the centre and found that the identified restrictive practices were previously reviewed in February 2023.